also share information about your use of our site with our social media, advertising and analytics

 The risk appetite statements are set by the Board and cover all significant risk categories.
 They apply to both the investment management functions and Man Group itself.
 The statements express the Board’s appetite for risk, promote a risk aware culture and set out objectives and boundaries for Man Group’s business.

-The Committee supports the Board by performing defined roles in relation to the interim and annual financial statements; the Company’s relationship with its external auditor; the effectiveness of risk management and internal controls; and oversight of the Compliance and Internal Audit functions.
+The Committee supports the Board by performing defined roles in relation to the interim and annual financial statements; the Company’s relationship with its external auditor; the effectiveness of risk management and internal controls; and the review and monitoring of the Compliance and Internal Audit functions.
 Specific responsibilities are set out for each of these roles.
 The existence of the Committee does not relieve the directors of any of their responsibilities.

-The members of the Committee shall be appointed by the Board.
+The members of the Committee shall be appointed by the Board in consultation with the Chair of the Committee.
 All members of the Committee shall be independent non-executive directors of the Company and the Committee as a whole shall have competence relevant to the sector in which the Company operates.
 The Committee shall consist of no fewer than three members, one of whom shall have significant, recent and relevant financial experience.
 The quorum shall be two independent non-executive directors but, in the absence of a quorum for a particular Committee meeting, the Committee may appoint such other independent non-executive director(s) (to be nominated by the Chair of the Committee) as are required, to act as alternate(s) for those members of the Committee who are unable to attend that meeting.

 The Board shall, from time to time, review the composition of the Committee in order that, where appropriate, membership of the Committee rotates amongst the Company's independent non-executive directors.